animesh10/electrode-gitbook/chapter1/intermediate/server-side-data-hydration.md

 DEFAULT_DISABLE_EXPIRY_MINS = 2;
 ```

 The response time is monitored per request.
 A response that takes over 5seconds is considered a long response.
-The app then notes this and checks to see if we have hit the`DEFAULT_LONG_RESPONSE_AMOUNT`.
-If we have, then server side rendering is disabled for`DEFAULT_DISABLE_EXPIRY_MINS`minutes.
+The app then notes this and checks to see if we have hit the `DEFAULT_LONG_RESPONSE_AMOUNT`.
+If we have, then server side rendering is disabled for `DEFAULT_DISABLE_EXPIRY_MINS`  minutes.
 Once the expiry time is reached, we check to see if we are no longer getting long responses and then enable server side rendering again.

 #### server-load.js

-We are simply measuring the event loop delay here compare it against the threshold`DEFAULT_EVENTLOOP_DELAY_MS = 40`.
-If found to be higher we disable server side rendering.[Here](http://2014.jsconf.eu/speakers/philip-roberts-what-the-heck-is-the-event-loop-anyway.html)is a good talk on learning about event loops.
+We are simply measuring the event loop delay here compare it against the threshold `DEFAULT_EVENTLOOP_DELAY_MS = 40`.
+If found to be higher we disable server side rendering.
+[Here](http://2014.jsconf.eu/speakers/philip-roberts-what-the-heck-is-the-event-loop-anyway.html) is a good talk on learning about event loops.

-> NOTE: While generating an Electrode app using the Electrode generator via the `yo electrode `command, you will need to answer "Yes" to `Disable server side rendering based on high load? `in order to enable the above functionality.
+> NOTE: While generating an Electrode app using the Electrode generator via the `yo electrode` command, you will need to answer "Yes" to `Disable server side rendering based on high load?` in order to enable the above functionality.